flokoe/bash-hackers-wiki/docs/syntax/pe.md

 `${PARAMETER:OFFSET:LENGTH}`

-This one can expand only a **part** of a parameter\'s value, given a **position to start** and maybe a **length**.
+This one can expand only a **part** of a parameter's value, given a **position to start** and maybe a **length**.
 If `LENGTH` is omitted, the parameter will be expanded up to the end of the string.
-If `LENGTH` is negative, it\'s taken as a second offset into the string, counting from the end of the string.
+If `LENGTH` is negative, it's taken as a second offset into the string, counting from the end of the string.

 `OFFSET` and `LENGTH` can be **any** [arithmetic